 G/CF50 You should provide a default clause for all switch statements.

-G/CF60 You should not use the goto statement.
+G/CF60 Do not use the goto statement.

-G/CF70 Do not use more than 4 indentation levels for blocks.
+G/CF70 Do not use more than 4 indentation levels for blocks (beginning on method level).
 If it's reasonable extract a method instead.

 G/CF80 You should apply the following rules for complex conditions, which are linked with logical operators: